-2.19 Before accepting an appointment, the new DA must request the reason/s from the outgoing DA, as submitted to the JSE.
+2.21 Before accepting an appointment, the new DA must request the reason/s from the outgoing DA, as submitted to the JSE.
 The reason/s must be supplied by the outgoing DA within five business days of such request.

-2.20 If an issuer fails to appoint a DA within the period referred to above, the JSE may suspend trading in the issuer’s securities.
+2.22 If an issuer fails to appoint a DA within the period referred to in 2.20, the JSE may suspend trading in the issuer’s securities.
 The issuer’s listing may be removed after 30 days from the effective date, if the issuer has failed to appoint a DA.

 Additional Responsibilities